Gabaldonlab/perSVade/README.md

 `python ./scripts/perSVade.py -r <path to the reference genome (fasta)> -o <output_directory> -p <ploidy, 1 or 2> -f1 <forward_reads.fastq.gz> -f2 <reverse_reads.fastq.gz>`

+## perSVade options

+perSVade is a flexible pipeline with several options.
+Type `./scripts/perSVade.py -h` to understand what is the meaning of these options.
+Note that there are some of them which are flagged as "for debugging purposes only".
+These are arguments that are useful for developing the pipeline, but are not intended for most users.

+In addition, you can import the file `./scripts/sv_functions.py` as a python module, which is useful to run some specific functions from a python script/shell.
+This module can be loaded with these python commands:

+`import sys; sys.path.append(<perSVade directory>)`

+`import sv_functions as fun`

+Below are some examples of analyses that can be done with perSVade.
+We strongly advice that you check the meaning of each of the indicated arguments.

-## Example 1: running SmallVariant calling and CNV detection for paired-end WGS
+## Example 1: running only small variant calling and calculation of coverage per gene

-perSVade also includes the possibility of running small variant calling.
-You can do this by skipping SV detection, with a command like:
+You can run a traditional variant calling pipeline (small variants and coverage per gene) with a command like:

 `./scripts/perSVade.py --ref reference_genome.fasta --threads 4 -o ./output_directory -f1 reads_FWD.fastq.gz -f2 reads_FWD.fastq.gz --mitochondrial_chromosome chr_mito --mitochondrial_code 3 --gDNA_code 12 -gff features.gff  --run_smallVarsCNV --skip_SVcalling --caller all --coverage 20 --ploidy 2 --remove_smallVarsCNV_nonEssentialFiles --skip_repeat_analysis`

 This will align the reads with `bwa mem` and run `GATK HaplotypeCaller`, `freebayes` and `bcftools call` on the provided reads.
 The variants are filtered with the default parameters and the specified coverage.
 The resulting variants are be merged and annotated with `Ensembl VEP`.
 In addition, the read depth of each gene will be calculated with `mosdepth`.

-Type `./scripts/perSVade.py -h` to understand wahat is the meaning of these options.
-Some important remarks:
+Note that `--run_smallVarsCNV` is necessary to run

+## Example 2: running SV calling and coverage-based CNV calling

 1. `--mitochondrial_code` and `--gDNA_code` are the NCBI translation code of your species, check them in https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi .
 Note that they may be wrong sometimes, so that it is good to double check with the literature.
 2. `--mitochondrial_chromosome` is supposed to include the name of the chromosome in the reference genome fasta.